News

-Where: Blackhawk Ski Club
+Where: Blackhawk Ski Club East Chalet

 Why Skills Practice Matters

-Skills practices will begin in July 2024!
 Skills practices are incredibly important to the start of the season.
 First of all, they provide opportunities for the whole team and coaches to meet each other in a central location.
 High school riders get teamed up with small riding groups (pods) of middle school riders to demonstrate skills, support younger riders, and act as ambassadors for the team.
 Coaches run team-building activities, and pods get to know each other with ice breakers and games.
 Then, pods play tons of games that are super fun and also teach critical technical and safety skills.

 Here’s why skills are so important: